-Note: The policy on the exclusion of material from genetically modified forest based organisms remains in force until 31 December 2015.”
+Note: The policy on the exclusion of material from genetically modified forest based organisms remains in force until 31 December 2022.”

-E. Given the issues identified in item (b) regarding legal approval and lack of commercialization and in item (d) regarding PEFC requirements for endorsement of the SFI program, the use of fiber from genetically engineered trees via forest biotechnology is not approved for use in SFI labeled products.
+E. Given the issues identified in item (b) regarding legal approval and lack of commercialization and in item (d) regarding PEFC requirements for endorsement of the SFI program, the use of fiber from genetically modified trees via forest biotechnology is not approved for use in SFI labeled products.

-F. The SFI 2015-2019 Standards and Rules requirements regarding research on genetically engineered trees via forest tree biotechnology will remain in place.
+F. The SFI 2022Standards and Rules requirements regarding research on genetically modified trees via forest tree biotechnology will remain in place.

-G. SFI Inc. will proactively review and update the SFI 2015-2019 Standard and Rules language and this policy as necessary.
+G. SFI Inc. will proactively review and update the SFI 2022 Standard and Rules language and this policy as necessary.